Stainless Steel Fixed Braces

 Different types of fixed brace

-Stainless steel braces are more popular than one would imagine, especially with young people who are keen to show off their braces!
+Stainless steel braces are more popular than you might assume, especially with young people who are keen to show off their braces!
 These braces are very practical and extremely reliable.

-Coloured modules can be used to hold the archwire in place, and they come in a multitude of colours to make the wearing of braces more fun.
+Coloured modules can be used to hold the archwire in place, and they come in a multitude of colours to make wearing braces more fun.

 These colours can be changed at every appointment, and you can go back to having no colours whenever you wish.